 - get the daily living component of PIP or middle or high care component of DLA

-Paying for a hostel, refuge or supported accommodation
+Housing costs in a hostel, refuge or supported accommodation

-Help with housing costs for homeowners
+Help with housing costs for homeowners is also called support for mortgage interest (SMI).

 Contact your mortgage lender if you're having problems paying your mortgage.